Divine Ho Chi Minh. How the Father of Vietnamese Independence Became a God. Ho Chi Minh Ho Chi Minh was the leader of the communists

 In Soviet Union

 In Moscow he worked in the Executive Committee of the Comintern (ECCI).
-I really wanted to see Lenin, but I didn’t have the chance to meet, since the Soviet leader was already seriously ill and soon died.
+I really wanted to see Lenin, but I didn’t have a chance to meet, since the Soviet leader was already seriously ill and soon died.
 Nguyen Ai Quoc was able to attend the farewell ceremony.

 In China